Originally posted by the ACLU of Southern California.

 These findings come as no surprise to the ACLU: for the past four years, we’ve been intensively monitoring, carefully documenting, and vigorously denouncing the escalating pattern of deputy violence in the jails.
 In January 2012, the ACLU and the law firm of Paul Hastings filed a class-action lawsuit against Sheriff Baca and Undersheriff Tanaka on behalf of all detainees in the jails, seeking preliminary and permanent injunctive relief from the violence.

 Although not unexpected the Citizens’ Commission findings are extraordinarily important.
 They strongly corroborate the ACLU’s allegations against Sheriff Baca, Undersheriff Tanaka, and other top jail management — who continue to minimize the pervasiveness of deputy violence, to suppress the evidence of deputy violence, and to malign the deputies’ accusers, even as the reign of terror in the jails continues.
 We look forward to the release next month of the commission’s final report; with findings by a blue-ribbon panel staffed by many of the finest law firms in the country, it’s going to be increasingly difficult for the sheriff to dismiss the deputies’ accusers as lacking in credibility.

 Margaret Winter and Peter Eliasberg are two of the lead counsel for Plaintiffs in Rosas v.
 Baca; Ms. Winter testified in front of the Jail Commission.

-Learn more about anti-Muslim bias: Sign up for breaking news alerts, follow us on Twitter, and like us on Facebook.
+Learn more about prison abuse: Sign up for breaking news alerts, follow us on Twitter, and like us on Facebook.